Co-authored by Sam Derboo

 Final Fight CD

 The Sega CD port of Final Fight – done by Sega – is actually one of the better console ports.
 It has all of the stuff that was deleted from the SNES version, plus an additional time attack mode that challenges you to beat up as much thugs as you can (on an all-new background) in a set amount of time.
 The intro has been slightly extended to show some of the enemies of the game, and both the intro and ending are fully voiced.
 (The actor playing Haggar in the English version sounds quite bored with his job, though.)
 The music has also been entirely remixed to take advantage of the CD audio.
-The only downside with this edition is that the graphic quality had to be sacrificed so it would work with the Sega CD’s measly 64 color palette, so it looks a bit grainy when compared to other games on the system.
-While it can display more enemies than the SNES version (though not as many as the arcade version), attack speed is also slowed down for some reason, in making the game actually harder in a way.
+The main downside with this edition is that the graphic quality had to be sacrificed so it would work with the Sega CD’s 64 color palette, so it looks a bit grainy when compared to other games on the system.
+While it can display four enemies on screen compared to the SNES version’s three (though not as many as the arcade version), attack speed is also slowed down for some reason, in making the game actually harder in a way.
 There’s still some of the same minor name changes, but otherwise this used to be one of the best ways to go on consoles before the emulated releases showed up.

 The home ports, by the way, restore one scene from the intro that was cut from the American arcade version, where you see Jessica tied up – she’s only wearing a bra on most platforms, while she’s in a dress in the SNES, Super Famicom and Sega CD versions.
-The SNES version also slightly changes the dialogue to make it sound less like she’ll be raped if Haggar doesn’t give into Mad Gear’s demands.
+The SNES version also slightly changes the dialogue to make it sound less like she’ll be assaulted if Haggar doesn’t give into Mad Gear’s demands.
 This scene is cut entirely out of the “World” arcade version, featuring only a close-up of Damnd and loud shrieking coming from the TV.

 Home Computer Versions

 As with many arcade games of the ’80s, U.S. Gold licensed Final Fight to bring it to all the mainstream home computers in Europe.
 All of those rely on a 1-button layout (even when playing with the keyboard instead of a joystick), resulting in very awkward combinations of the fire button and directions for special and jump attacks.
 The normal combo thus can only be initiated while standing still.
 Even the most miserable of these ports manage something the SNES couldn’t do, though: They feature all three characters, and they support two player mode.
 The latter is pretty much required in the Amiga and Atari ST versions, as a single player has no fighting chance to get out of the constant enemy stunlock attacks.
 They look close enough to the arcade game, aside from a smaller color palette, a huge black bar for status information.
 The Amiga version has squished graphics as a result, while the Atari ST just cuts away the upper part of the screen.
 Both completely abolish the destructible objects from the original, and have items just lying on the street instead.
-Audio-wise, you got the choice between soundeffects only on the Amiga and a horrible short loop of music played in the ST version.
+Audio-wise, you got the choice between sound effects only on the Amiga and a horrible short loop of music played in the ST version.

 One computer version got damn near delivering the perfect arcade experience.
 Only Westerners didn’t get to see any of it, as it appeared on the Japanese X68000, famous for many of the best arcade-to-home ports of the early 1990s.
 There’s really not much to distinguish it from the real deal, aside from not quite being able to fit as many enemies on screen as the arcade original.
-It also features one ass-kicking MIDI arrangement of the soundtrack.
+It also features one outstanding MIDI arrangement of the soundtrack.

 Final Fight One